happybydefault/chatbot/README.md

 # chatbot

-`chatbot` is a work-in-progress WhatsApp chatbot that uses GPT-3.5.
+`chatbot` is a work-in-progress WhatsApp chatbot that uses AI (OpenAI's GPT-3.5).

 ## Usage